Egypt’s Primordial God Nun

 Several creation myths survive from ancient Egypt, as different myths that emerged in different regions that were then loosely brought together when the country was unified under the pharaohs.

-One of the most enduring creation myths was that of the Ennead of Heliopolis.
-It features the god Nun, or Nu, as the primordial waters that existed at the beginning of time, from which all life emerged.
+One of the most enduring creation stories from ancient Egyptian mythology involves the Ennead of Heliopolis.
+It features the Egyptian god Nun, or Nu, as the chaotic waters or primordial chaos that existed at the beginning of time, from which all life emerged.
 As creation myths crashed into one another, Nun became the primordial waters in other myths.

 Nun was not actively worshipped by the ancient Egyptians and had no temples or priests.
 However, Nun was often depicted on temple walls.
-Nevertheless, he was seen as a powerful force.
+Nevertheless, Nun’s primal waters were seen as a powerful force in ancient Egyptian religion.
 It was also generally believed that all existence will be swallowed by the waters of Nun again at the end of time.

 Creation Myths